trickstercache/trickster/docs/caches.md

 ## Cache Status

-Trickster reports several cache statuses in metrics, logs, and tracing, which are listed and described in the table below.
+Trickster reports several cache statuses in metrics, logs, tracing, and the [`X-Trickster-Result`](./trickster-result.md) response header, which are listed and described in the table below.

 | Status | Description |
 | ----- | ----- |